2019–2023 structural changes to local government in England: North Yorkshire

+A new unitary authority, North Yorkshire Council, replaced North Yorkshire County Council and the non-metropolitan districts of Craven, Hambleton, Harrogate, Richmondshire, Ryedale, Scarborough and Selby on 1 April 2023.

 In October 2020, the UK government invited proposals for reform of arrangements in North Yorkshire by 2023.
 The proposals were only to cover the areas of the non-metropolitan county of North Yorkshire and the City of York, and not the parts of North Yorkshire outside those two areas (Middlesbrough, Redcar and Cleveland, and the southern part of Stockton-on-Tees).
 Later that year, North Yorkshire County Council proposed a unitary authority to replace existing non-metropolitan districts (but not the City of York, which was already a separate unitary authority).

 Around the same time, the districts of Craven, Harrogate, Richmondshire, Ryedale, Scarborough and Selby submitted a proposal for an "East & West model" of two unitary councils in North Yorkshire, including the City of York.
 The two new councils would cover Ryedale, Scarborough, Selby and York in the east, and Craven, Hambleton, Harrogate and Richmondshire in the west.

 In July 2021, local government minister Robert Jenrick approved plans for a single unitary authority, to be known as North Yorkshire Council.
 Parliamentary approval would be sought around the end of 2021, with the intention of the councils going live in April 2023.
 County councillors elected in May 2022 would serve for an extended term of five years, continuing as councillors for the new authority from 2023.

+For details of the inaugural elections to the new council, see 2022 North Yorkshire Council election.